maaly-zayed/old_code_maaly/README.md

 ## Project Descriptions

-This project catalogs messages that are sent during disasters.
-The data contains 36 predefined categories of messages.
-The importance of categorizing these messages is in disaster situations where the messages are forwarded to the appropriate relief agency.
-In this project we will build a pipeline for ETL and Machine Learning.
+In this project we will build a pipeline for ETL and Machine Learning to classify disasters messages.
 This project also has a web application where a message is entered and its classification is obtained.
+The classification of disasters messages aims to send the message to the concerned relief agency in disaster situations.
 ## Setting up the environment

 It is very important to create separate environment to avoid dependecies conflict with other projects.